tilmann/solutions/integrations/transport/transport_open_questions.md

 # Open Questions

+## TAM

+Is the TAM a function of the scenario.
+Example telepresence

 ## How to model the prioritization of the solutions in the integration scenario

 --> Transportation Integration Process - Figure 3